JasonBThelen/noaa_ncei_weather/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To run the tests, create 'tests/env.rb' and add a line `ENV['NOAA_TOKEN'] = 'TOKEN'` for the tests to use.
+Create an `env.rb` file and add a line `ENV['NOAA_TOKEN'] = 'TOKEN'`.
+The token will be loaded in when using `bin/console` so you don't have to set the token each time.
+It is also used in the test setup.
+The file is already included in `.gitignore`.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).